 Lamoureux then spent the 1938-39 season in Great Britain with the Earls Court Rangers of the British National League, scoring a staggering 23 points in 9 games.

-Lamoureux came back to Canada to play two seasons of QSHL and OHL Senior Hockey before finally reaching the NHL.
+Lamoureux came back to Canada to play two seasons of QSHL and OHL Senior Hockey with the Hamilton Dofascos before finally reaching the NHL.

 Lamoureux played one game for the Montreal Canadiens in 1941-42, during which he spent most of his time with the AHL’s Washington Lions.
-He spent the entirety of the next five years with the Canadiens, winning Stanley Cups in 1943-44 and and ’45-46.
-Lamoureux also won the Prince of Wales Trophy, awarded to the team with the NHL best regular season record, in four of his five years in Montreal.
+He spent the entirety of the next five years with the Canadiens, winning Stanley Cups in 1944 and and 1946.

 A masterful playmaker, adept at turning the action back on his opponents with precise outlet passing and puck-carrying ability, Lamoureaux amassed 23 assists and scored eight times, both career highs, in 1943-44 as his team dropped only a handful of games on their way to the 1944 Stanley Cup championship.